AndrewERAU/Calendar/docs/UMLDiagramsNeeded.md

 #### Single Page Block Diagram - needs to be refined based on feedback from design walkthrough
 ## Structural (3)
 * Class diagram - needs to be refined based on feedback from design walkthrough
-* Use case diagram - - needs to be refined based on feedback from design walkthrough
+* Nick: Use case diagram - - needs to be refined based on feedback from design walkthrough

 ## Behavorial (3)
 * `Add Event` Interaction sequence diagram - needs to be refined based on feedback from design walkthrough